verdigado/organization_folders/README.md

 ## Features
   - ✨ No need to create any ACL rules manually anymore
-  - :closed_lock_with_key: Fine management rights delegation support
+  - :closed_lock_with_key: Fine-grained management rights delegation support
   - :wrench: Management in the web interface and using occ commands
   - :office: Support for adding your organizations structure/hierarchy, to allow roles within them to be picked in a structured and intuitive way

 ## How it works
   - Organization Folders are Team Folders managed by this app
   - Within Organization Folders, there are Resources
     - Currently the only type of resource is folders, but there may be others in the future (like calendars)